gregorygavarian/Wordle-SQL/README.md

 Enjoy!

 Update: In the Jan 3rd puzzle, the occurrences of all five letters were discovered after only the second guess using this method.
 The letters were ARIST, which could be STAIR or SITAR.
 I guessed STAIR first, but the correct answer was SITAR.

+Update again: In the Jan 6th puzzle, AROSE, CLINT, and DUMPY revealed that there was an O in the word, but not in the third position, and that the third and fourth letters were MP.
+There is only a single word that satisfies these conditions, OOMPH.